zabbix/zabbix/templates/app/jenkins/README.md

 ## Overview

-This template is designed for the effortless deployment of Jenkins monitoring by Zabbix via HTTP and doesn't require any external scripts.
+The template to monitor Apache Jenkins by Zabbix that work without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

 ## Requirements